UN rights office: Burundi's government has asked us to leave

 She declined to comment further, calling the issue sensitive.
 Sources within the U.N. office in Burundi told The Associated Press that they were given two months to leave.
 They spoke on condition of anonymity because they were not authorized to speak to reporters.

+Burundi has been pulling back from international criticism, making history a year ago as the first country to withdraw from the International Criminal Court.

 The East African nation's government has long been angered by U.N. reports describing alleged abuses amid the political turmoil since President Pierre Nkurunziza decided to run for another term in 2015.
+More than 1,200 people have been killed since then, the U.N. says, and ICC judges authorized an investigation into allegations of state-sponsored crimes including murder, rape and torture — a decision unaffected by Burundi's withdrawal from the court.

 Outgoing U.N. rights chief Zeid Ra'ad al-Hussein early this year said Burundi was among "some of the most prolific slaughterhouses of humans in recent times."